 \section{Introduction}

-\myparagraph{Winning strategies.} We study 2 player concurrent games played on a game graph with reachability objectives, i.e., the goal for Player 1 is to reach a set of goal states $R$.
+\paragraph{Winning strategies.} We study 2 player concurrent games played on a game graph with reachability objectives, i.e., the goal for Player 1 is to reach a set of goal states $R$.
 A central notion in such games is the concept of a {\em winning strategy}, which assigns ---in states where this is possible ---moves to Player 1 so that she always reaches the goal $R$, no matter how Player 2 plays.

 Concurrent reachability games have abundant applications, e.g. controller synthesis \cite{bertsekas}, assume/guarantee reasoning \cite{ChatterjeeH07-assume-guarantee}, interface theory \cite{DBLP:journals/entcs/AlfaroS04}, security \cite{conf-gamesec/2016} and test case optimization \cite{DBLP:conf/fortest/HesselLMNPS08,realtimegames}.
-However, it is also widely acknowledged \cite{Berwanger07,Faella09,ChatterjeeH07-assume-guarantee} that the concept of a winning strategy is often too strong in these applications: unlike games like chess, the opponent does not try to make Player 1's life as hard as possible, but rather, the behaviour of Player 2 is unknown.
-Moreover, winning strategies do not prescribe any move in states where Player 1 cannot win.
-This is a major drawback: even if Player 1 cannot win, some strategies are better than others.
+However, it is widely acknowledged \cite{Berwanger07,Faella09,ChatterjeeH07-assume-guarantee} that the concept of a winning strategy is often too strong in these applications: unlike games like chess, the opponent does not try to make Player 1's life as hard as possible, but rather, the behaviour of Player 2 is unknown.
+Moreover, winning strategies do not prescribe any move in states where Player 1 cannot win for sure.
+This is a major drawback: even if Player 1 cannot win, some strategies are still better than others.
 Such better strategies select best-effort moves that maximize the possibility of winning in some next state, even though the game cannot be won for sure.
 Several concepts have been proposed to formalize best-effort strategies \cite{synthesisresilient,synthesissafety,BARTOCCI2021229,AnandMNS23}.
 This paper proposes a new approach, using \emph{Jokers}.

-Several solutions have been proposed to remedy this problem, via {\em best effort strategies}, i.e. strategies that determine which move to play in losing states.
-For example, Berwanger \cite{Berwanger07} coins the notion of strategy dominance, where one strategy is better than another if it wins against more opponent strategies.
-The maximal elements in the lattice of Player-1 strategies, called {\em admissible} strategies, are proposed as best strategies in losing states.
-Further, specific solutions have been proposed to refine the notion of winning in specific areas, especially in controller synthesis: \cite{ChatterjeeH07-assume-guarantee} refines the synthesis problem into a co-synthesis problem, where components compete conditionally: their first aim is to satisfy their own specification, and their second aim is to violate the other component's specification.
-In \cite{DBLP:conf/atva/BloemEK15}, a hierarchy of collaboration levels is defined, formalizing how cooperative a controller for an LTL specification can be.

-\myparagraph{Our approach: Joker games.} The above notions are all qualitative, i.e., they refine the notion of winning strategy, but do not quantify how much collaboration from the opponent is needed.
-To fill this gap, we introduce {\em Joker games}.